 Editable Tables provide a way to configure certain SQL tables to be editable by end users without the need to import files and/or write stored procedures to insert, update or delete records.
 This becomes beneficial for tables which are not necessarily in a source system or are fairly small eg lookup tables and lists.

-It is possible to configure who can edit the table, what actions they can perform on the table and what controls are available to users when editing the data.
+Administrators can configure which users can edit the table, what actions users can perform on the table and what controls are available to users when editing the data.

 Editable Table Administration¶

-From the CALUMO Administration menu in the CALUMO Home screen, select Editable Tables and you will be taken to the administration screen.
+From the CALUMO Administration menu in the CALUMO Home screen, select Editable Tables and you will be taken to the Editable Tables administration screen.

-On the left side, it shows the list of data sources against which have already configured an Editable Table and on selecting an item
+On the left side, it shows the list of data sources against which an Editable Table has already been configured.

 On the right side, it shows the Editable Tables already configured.